 Car group tests

-In an attempt to find gains in economy and cleaner emissions, Volkswagen has introduced eTSI petrol versions to the Golf range.
-These mild-hybrid cars have a brake energy recuperation function, which helps to save fuel and reduce emissions.
+In an attempt to find gains in economy and cleaner emissions, Volkswagen has introduced the GTE plug-in hybrid and eTSI mild-hybrid petrol versions to the Golf range.
+The eTSI variants have a brake energy recuperation function, which helps to save fuel and reduce emissions.
 The 48v system allows the petrol engine to switch off for short periods and coast while cruising, and also provides extra assistance for the engine when moving off at low speeds.